-- 48. The Named Defendants, Unidentified School Abusers and Unidentified Church Abusers each engaged in psychological, mental, emotional and spiritual harm to the students at the School and minor adherents and congregants of the Church, including the Plaintiffs.
+- 48. The Individually Named Defendants, Unidentified School Abusers and Unidentified Church Abusers each engaged in the intentional infliction of mental injury and conduct in the nature of trespass to the person, including psychological, mental, emotional and spiritual harm to the students at the School and minor adherents and congregants of the Church, including the Plaintiffs.
 Examples include: - a.
 Particularly in the case of the Plaintiff Caitlin Erickson - i.
 Yelling and screaming; - ii.
 Forcing Caitlin to listen to peers being beaten; - iii.
 Telling younger students and minor adherents and congregants of the Church that Caitlin was a "bad egg", which was intended to and was taken by the younger students to mean that Caitlin was worthy of humiliation, scorn and ridicule; - iv.
-Making public, and untruthful, statements to younger students and minor adherents and congregants of the Church that Caitlin was "rebellious", an offence pursuant to the teachings and principles of the School and Church; - v.
+Making public, and untruthful, statements to younger students and minor adherents and congregants of the Church that Caitlin was "rebellious", an offence pursuant to the teachings and principles of the School and Church;

+- v.
 Interrogating Caitlin to coerce her to divulge information to provide a basis for John Olubobokun to beat other students and minor adherents and congregants of the Church with a paddle; and - vi.
-In response to Caitlin not crying during paddling that her sister, telling her that not crying to signal acceptance of punishment was childish. - b.
-Particularly in the case of the Plaintiff Coy Nolin: - i.
+In response to Caitlin not crying during paddling of her sister, telling her that not crying to signal acceptance of punishment was childish.

+b.
+Particularly in the case of the Plaintiff Coy Nolin:

+- i.
 In the spring of 2004, before church service at the Church, Coy was called in to John Olubobokun's office as principal, in response to a rumor that Coy was engaged in a consensual sexual relationship with another male student.
 Garett Johnson, now known as Garett Davis, was present.
-John Olubobokun:

-- intimidated and coerced Coy into revealing the identity of the other student; - informed Coy that he was forbidden from returning to the school, without just cause; - informed Coy that if he tried to contact any other student of the School, that he would call the police.
+John Olubobokun: - intimidated and coerced Coy into revealing the identity of the other student; - 2. informed Coy that he was forbidden from returning to the School, without just cause; - 3. informed Coy that if he tried to contact any other student of the School, that he would call the police.